versionone/api-docs-staging/src/markdown-pages/bulk/updateMany/index.md

 ## Update Many

-Multiple assets can be updated in a single HTTP request using bulk API.
+Update attributes on multiple assets via a single HTTP request.

-Find all the stories that are in the `Epic:1234` Epic and rename them.
+### Example: Find all the stories that are in the `Epic:1234` Epic and rename them

 #### HTTP Request